bearrobotics-public/cloud/docs/guides/authentication.md

 ## JWT Usage

-Once the JWT is obtained, it must be included in the Authorization header of each outgoing gRPC request using the following format:
+Once the JWT is obtained, it must be included in the metadata of each outgoing gRPC request using the following format:

 ```
 Authorization: Bearer <JWT>
 ```

 The JWT has an expiration time, specified by the `exp` field.
-To maintain uninterrupted access, it is recommended to refresh the JWT periodically, ideally every 15 to 20 minutes.
+To maintain uninterrupted access, it is recommended to refresh the JWT periodically, ideally every 30 minutes.

 #### JWT Usage Examples